Nexis-Network/homepage/content/docs/manage/database-access.md

 _PostgreSQL manages database access permissions using the concept of roles.
 A role can be thought of as either a database user, or a group of database users, depending on how the role is set up._

-Exzo Network recommends granting privileges to roles, and then assigning those roles to your database users.
+Nexis Network recommends granting privileges to roles, and then assigning those roles to your database users.

 ## Creating roles with limited access